 Although planning for the future is one of the most important things you can do, knowing which direction to take is not always easy.
-The attorney at Atlas Law, PLC can provide you with the individualized attention and in-depth instruction you need.
+We can provide you with the individualized attention and in-depth instruction you need.

 Our estate planning lawyer can help you design an estate plan to preserve and protect your assets, as well as your personal wishes, before a crisis occurs.
-We can assist you with the preparation of a last will and testament, revocable trust, irrevocable trust, special needs trust, lady bird deed, living will, testamentary trust, or medical power of attorney.
+We can assist you with the preparation of a last will and testament, creation of a revocable trust, irrevocable trust, preparation of a special needs trust, lady bird deed, living will, or medical power of attorney.
 We’ll review your financial situation, listen to your planning goals, answer your questions, and return your phone calls.
-With proper estate and financial planning we can help you avoid probate court, inheritance tax, and estate tax.
+With proper estate planning we can help you reduce or eliminate taxes and avoid probate court when you pass

 Our experienced estate planning attorney understands that you, and your needs, are unique.
 Our goal is to listen to what your estate planning concerns and goals are for the future.
 We care about what is important to you as you begin this journey.
 Our focus is on you, your priorities, and your objectives.

 What is Estate Planning?
 Estate planning can be defined as a list of instructions to guide your loved ones as to how to manage your affairs if you are gone, or simply unable to manage them yourself.
 A properly drafted estate plan allows you to protect your property, your loved ones and yourself.
 Estate planning is a term that has changed dramatically over the years.
 At one time, estate planning meant having a will that would go through probate and, if a person was married, titling property jointly with a spouse.